Abibubble/ms4-lead-shot-hazard/README.md

 * Recommended products at the bottom of the checkout page.
 * Retrieve or re-set a forgotten password.
 * Stock count for each product size, including out of stock sizes.
-* Social media login, via Facebook or Google.
+* Social media login via Facebook
 * Special offers

 ### Audio

 * All audio is owned by the band Lead Shot Hazard.
 * As I am a member of Lead Shot Hazard, I own joint rights to use all audio that the band has created.
-* The audio that is available on the site has been trimmed down to approximately 30 seconds, to allow the user to hear a sample of the band's music, without being able to listen to the entire songs for free.
+* The audio that is available on the individual product details pages has been trimmed down to approximately 30 seconds, to allow the user to hear a sample of the band's music, without being able to listen to the entire songs for free.

-### Video

-* All videos are owned by the band Lead Shot Hazard and the videographer Conor Nye.
-* Conor Nye has given Lead Shot Hazard permission to use all of his videos for any purpose.
-* As I am a member of Lead Shot Hazard, I own joint rights to use all videos of the band.

 ### Defensive Design